 BOSU Side Plank with Reach

 Perform a side plank, placing your right elbow on the dome side of a BOSU.
-You can either place your left foot on top of your right foot, or place the heel of your left foot against the toe of your right foot, directly on the floor.
+You can either place your left foot on top of your right foot, or place the heel of your right foot against the toe of your left foot, directly on the floor.
 Reach your left arm straight into the air, then bring it down and reach under your body, through to the other side.
 As you reach through, twist your shoulders to face the floor, keeping your core tight so your entire body moves as one.